Safatreza/Wildlife-Movement-Profiler/Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/usage_and_comments.md

 - The dashboard requires `dashboard/templates/index.html` and `dashboard/static/` for HTML and static assets.
 Create these if you want to customize the UI.
 - Default authentication for API is username: `admin`, password: `password` (for demo only).
 - All commands assume you have Python and pip installed and available in your PATH.
-- When running the dashboard, your browser will open automatically to the correct address.
+- When running the dashboard, your browser will open automatically to http://127.0.0.1:8050/.